Sign up to our weekly newsletter

-- Short clips of footage added into a story to add context and helps to demonstrate the PR story through cutaways from A-roll.
+- B-roll is short clips of footage added into a story to add context

 - Examples of B-roll

-- Pans of the location, interviewees entering and leaving the area.
+- Pans of the location, interviewees entering and leaving the area, drone footage, etc

 - If sourced outside of the broadcaster, it is often copyright and cost free to make their footage and story more appealing than other stories.